 Ask for help when you need it

-Many times, we get so caught up in the humdrum of life that we do not stop to wonder how to make our lives easier even if such a route may exist.
+Many times, we get so caught up in the routine of life that we do not stop to wonder how to make our lives easier even if such a route may exist.
 If you look around, you may find people who admire your grit for taking on the role of parenting all alone and will be more than willing to lend you a hand when you need one.
 Be respectful of this privilege and take it once in a while when you feel overwhelmed with the duties of parenting.

 Plan ahead for emergencies